Artanidos/WotlkBot/README.md

 ## Motivation
 I am playing Wow now since the first monsths.
 Since Blizzard has sold Wow to Activision, the retail version does not make much fun anymore, but the old version 3.3.5 Wrath of the Lich King was a very good extension.
 10 man raids where posible.
 The dungeon finder has helped a lot to make many heroic dungeons every day.
 The talent-tree was in god shape.
 The Paladin, wich was my main char in Vanilla is now tanky since TBC.
 The frost deathnight could tank dual-whield, which was real fun.

 I have started to alter AzerothCore (private server) to make characters botable, but failed in some cases.
 I found no chance to equip the right gear to a bot.
 Compiling the server took a long time and crashed often with heap memory allocation issues.
+I was not able to loot when I had a bot in my party and I gave up after 3 days searching for that issue.
 Then I found the project (mClient) from Michał Kałużny and was able to make it running as a 3.3.5 compatible client.

 ## Features Ready